-Charlotte’s Urban Areas
+Charlotte’s Popular Urban Neighborhoods

 Nestled between Uptown’s high-rises and Charlotte’s southside suburbs are what many consider the jewels of the Queen City’s residential crown – its original streetcar suburbs.
 As you travel the broad, tree-lined, leaf-canopied streets, you’ll see the Charlotte of the turn of the last century and pre-World War II.
 If you’re interested in exploring homes for sale in one of Charlotte’s urban neighborhoods, learn more below!